wp-plugins/sf-category-menu/readme.txt

 Easy treeview menu for WordPress categories.

 == Description ==
-Plugin is based on jQuery Treeview and gives an easy Down Menu for WordPress categories.
-It will display the current page/category and all child pages or categories.
+Plugin is based on jQuery Treeview Plugin and gives an easy Treeview Menu for WordPress categories.
+It will display the current page or category and all child pages.
 [Plugin website](http://www.studiofreya.com/sf-category-menu/)

 = Features: =